Azure/azure-sdk-for-js/CONTRIBUTING.md

 1. Fork this repo
 2. Clone your fork locally (`git clone https://github.com/<youruser>/azure-sdk-for-js.git`)
 3. Open a terminal and move into your local copy (`cd azure-sdk-for-js`)

+To build packages managed by Rush:

 4. Install and link all dependencies (`rush update`)
 5. Build the code base (`rush rebuild`)

+To build packages not managed by Rush:

+4. Navigate to the package directory as described in our [repository structure](https://github.com/Azure/azure-sdk/blob/master/docs/policies/repostructure.md)
+5. Install the package dependencies (`npm install`)
+6. Build the package (`npm run build`)

 ## Development Workflows